MichaelDarr/ahab/README.md

 Ahab was created in response to frustration with docker-compose.
 One issue with docker-compose is its lag time behind Docker itself.
 Since docker-compose is a python package which interfaces with Docker via docker-py, the docker-compose team has to wait on docker-py for feature support.
-At the time of writing, the `--gpus all` option is unsupported by docker-compose 7 months after its release in Docker CE.
+At the time of writing, the `--gpus` option is unsupported by docker-compose 7 months after its release in Docker CE.
 Ahab's arbitrary container options entirely avoid this issue.

 A second concern over docker-compose is its distribution mechanism as a python package.
 For teams of developers, this can be problematic due to inconsistent python package management and dependency